Why our understanding of what leadership should look like is totally backwards

 Great founders are servants of their creations.
 They listen to what it “wants” to be, and adapt their policies accordingly.
 They know that this path is extremely unlikely to be the one they initially anticipated, or wanted to follow.
 Eventually however their vision and that of their company will synchronise, and accelerated growth will begin.
 That is brilliant management; where the “leadership” shape themselves to their company, not their company to them.

 The classic example of this which I’ve mentioned before on these pages is Facebook, where Mark Zuckerberg allowed things to evolve radically away from his initial idea.
-He never led his company, he only followed it, and eventually learnt what it was for, and adjusted his management accordingly – the opposite of “visionary leadership”.
+He never led his company, he only followed it, and eventually in his role of management, he learnt what it was for, and adjusted his management accordingly – the opposite of “visionary leadership”.

 We can say then that the essential quality of good management, and good corporate governance, is humility.
 It is resisting the temptation to believe that you have the power to dictate how a business will operate, and what precisely it will become.